vardhjain20/OmegaHospitalDatabase/ReadMe.md

 1) Copies of your output from Access and R/Excel, including in any combination of the following: lists, graphs, tables, figures, charts.
 Refer to (3) above in deciding how to display your output.
 Summaries/overviews of the results should appear in the body of the report, with details appearing in the Appendix.
 You are encouraged to submit your .Rmd files in the appendix

-Include the UMID numbers and names for each group member on your report.
-Only one copy of the report, along with appropriate accompanying files (e.g., .accdb, .Rmd, .html, .xlsx etc.)  should be submitted electronically for each group.
-Every student will also be required to submit an anonymous peer review form to ensure team-members have contributed in a fair manner.

 Some tips to writing a good report:

 - **Know the audience:**